Asian and Middle Eastern Studies

 Asian and Middle Eastern Studies at Pembroke

-Pembroke has a long association with AMES, particularly in the field of Middle Eastern and Islamic studies.
-Three of the most distinguished Cambridge Middle Eastern scholars of the twentieth century have been Fellows of Pembroke.
-The College is anxious to maintain this reputation.
+Pembroke has a long association with AMES, particularly in the field of Middle Eastern and Islamic studies and the College is keen to maintain this reputation.
 In recent years it has had a strong academic record in the Tripos.
-The Director of Studies is Charles Melville, Professor of Persian History, who is involved in undergraduate teaching in Arabic and Persian.
 The College aims to take two or three undergraduates a year, or more if the quality of the field allows.
 Applicants are accepted for Chinese, Japanese, Hebrew, Arabic and Persian.
 Some of our most talented recent undergraduates have studied Japanese, and the College has good links with Japan, from which several recent AMES students have benefited.

 The courses are not just linguistic, but concentrate also on literature, history and cultural life.
 All of the third year is spent abroad.
 In some cases, an AME and a Modern Language can be combined at Part I; Arabic and French is a common combination.
 However, combining Chinese or Japanese with another language is only possible as an option in Part II (third and fourth year).
 There are a few options to share papers with Divinity (e.g. Islam) or History.